 What Is the Best Cooking App for Beginners?

 Cooking apps are available to help beginners learn new skills, and popular options include Yummly, SideChef, Mealime, and more.
 Some apps can walk users through each step of a recipe, while others suggest different ingredients in an assistant-based format.
 To sign up for an app that includes full-length online cooking classes, opt for a service like Top Chef University.

 What Is the Best Format for an Online Cooking Class: Live or Recorded?

 It depends on your comfort level in the kitchen and whether you prefer a self-paced course such as recorded classes.
-If you need more hands-on instruction, you may prefer a live class where you can interact and ask questions.
-If you enjoy a self-paced class, recorded videos may be better as you can watch at your convenience.
+If you need more hands-on instruction, you may prefer a live class where you can interact and ask questions, which typically include about 12 students per class.
+If you enjoy a self-paced class, recorded videos may be better as you can watch them at your convenience.

-We compared the number and variety of videos available, pricing and the selection of chefs and experts who created recipes.
-We also looked into options that offered a variety of dietary restrictions depending on what your diet looks like.
+We compared the number and variety of videos available, the pricing, and the selection of chefs and experts who created recipes.
+We also looked into options that offered a variety of dietary restrictions to suit various users.